priyaraj7/guruprasad/README.md

 cd guruprasad
 ```

-Next move into the server and install dependencies and start the server
+Next move into the server and install dependencies

 ```bash
 cd server